The Strange Attractor

 Was something excited by the prospect of exploring its potential – through me?
 Was I exploring my potential through it?
 I love how life always mirrors the digging we do!

-With the coronavirus pandemic, the world has suddenly become unpredictable, and it can feel like chaos has set in.
+The world has suddenly become unpredictable, and it can feel like chaos has set in.
 Please remember that human beings are only a small part of a much larger equation in life's pursuit of balance and sustainable growth.

 Stopping the world might be nature's way of allowing the environment to regenerate its defenses.
 Maybe our wars and political divisiveness created a trend that was not sustainable?
 Where were we going in an illusion of living that funded so much hatred?
 We cannot know why life does what it does, but we can be certain that chaos always leads us to create a better world....together.